damianGray77/JSTetris/README.md

 Javascript Tetris

 A quick 16 hour project to create Tetris in javascript.
-Haven't thoroughly bug tested and tweaked yet.
-I want to pull jQuery out as well.
+Gave over and drop conditions need tweaking.